NaimaHasan/espresso/README.md

 ### Usage

-This application leverages the Typer library for a user-friendly command-line interface.
+This application uses the Typer library for a user-friendly command-line interface.

 **1. Setting Up Your Development Environment:**

-Before diving in, ensure you have Python installed.
-Here's how to create a virtual environment and install dependencies using a `requirements.txt` file:
+Before starting, ensure you have Python installed.
+You can then create a virtual environment and install dependencies from the `requirements.txt` file:

 **a.
 Create a virtual environment (recommended):**